This post was written in preparation for our May 2016 spring program.

 Not only was this composition a departure for Laura because it required her to completely score and notate her music in a fixed form, but she had never before written for winds or harp!
 It became a learning and teaching experience for the whole quartet as we discussed the particulars of articulation and phrasing.
 We’re excited that Laura plans to write more pieces for this unique quartet.

 Rehearsing this one-of-a-kind work has been a treat for all of us — a chance to break away from the more traditional sounds of a classical chamber ensemble, allowing ourselves to immerse in a completely different acoustic.
 We are grateful that Laura has bestowed upon Mantiou Winds this unique treasure of chamber music telling the miraculous story of broken wings mended by loving and caring hands.
-We hope you’ll join us in May as Laura’s piece receives its premiere.
+We hope you’ll join us as Laura’s piece receives its premiere.